 BoxtelCollaboration on the valorisation of biomass

 The Province of Noord-Brabant, the Brabant Development Company (BOM), the Northeast Brabant region (Agro Food Capital) want to boost the biobased economy with the development of GreenTech Park Brabant.
-GreenTech Park Brabant is a transition program and development platform within which concrete projects and partnerships are realized in the field of biobased raw materials and sustainable energy.
-GreenTech Park Brabant supports initiatives whereby infrastructures and technologies are developed with which locally available biological residual flows can be valued into raw materials for biochemistry in the form of, for example, olefins or as renewable energy.
+GreenTech Park Brabant is an industrial area in Boxtel on which concrete projects and partnerships are realized in the field of biobased raw materials and sustainable energy.

-The poplar wood GreenTech Incubator is one of the first buildings to be realized on the Vorst B business park in Boxtel.
+The poplar wood GreenTech Incubator is one of the first buildings to be realized on the GreenTech Park.
 The building serves to accommodate start-up companies in the field of valorisation of green residual dreams, and also to house a knowledge center.
 The Incubator is built with organic (residual) substances and is therefore itself an example of a product that is made at GreenTech Park and the knowledge that is developed there.
 In addition, the Incubator has been designed so that the building makes maximum use of the climatic conditions with minimal use of energy.

 One of the most characteristic elements of the Brabant landscape is the Flemish barn, a type of barn that occurs in the west and northwest of the province of Noord-Brabant and in the province of Antwerp.
 These barns are built of wood, with the outer walls often black-tarred.
 The barns generally have a thatched roof.
 In order to function as an efficient building within a farm, the interior space of the Flemish barns is flexible in use.
 The barns offer space for large-scale storage of hay and straw, for the storage of agricultural implements and, at the same time, for housing livestock, for example.
 In addition, Vlaamse Barns are demountable and therefore movable.
 With these characteristics, fitting into the landscape, flexible in use and reusable, the Vlaamse Schuur has the characteristics that the Incubator must also have.
 Although the Incubator must also meet modern requirements with regard to the indoor climate and usability, our aim is that the Incubator is a building that is just as functional and fits into the landscape of Brabant as naturally as a Flemish barn.